noblesamurai/polling-stream/README.md

 ## API

-### `pollingStream(getNextStreamSegmentFn, [streamState], [opts])`
+### `pollingStream(getNextStreamSegmentFn, [opts])`

 Returns a new polling stream.

-* `getNextStreamSegmentFn(streamState)` - a function that returns the next
-  segment of data in the perpetual stream.
-It takes the `streamState` (which must be an `object`), and then returns a `ReadableStream` for the next segment of the stream.
-The function can mutate the `streamState` to keep track of where it is up to, and thus the next time it's called, it can resume where it left off.
+* `getNextStreamSegmentFn()` - a function that returns the next segment of data in the perpetual stream.
+It returns a `ReadableStream` for the next segment of the stream.
+The function can close over some kind of state variable(s) to keep track of where it is up to, and thus the next time it's called, it can resume where it left off.
+Or it can use whatever side effects are required to maintain this (e.g. database writes/reads).
-* `streamState` - a javascript object which can be used to store the state of where the stream is up to. eg. `{ lastKey: 1234 }`.
-Note that needs to be an object (i.e. passed by reference) and it is your responsibility to update the interals of that object whilst consuming the stream.
 * `opts` - this will be passed to the constructor of the perpetual `ReadableStream`.
 It defaults to having `{ objectMode: true }`, so set this to false if you're dealing with binary streams.
 There is also a field called